Top 12 closing techniques (With examples, how-tos, and scenarios)

 Even when the odds are in a seller's favor, these major common challenges can throw a serious wrench in closing the sale:

 Executing a successful negotiation is a critical skill for salespeople.
-In fact, 48% of sellers say that competing against lower-priced competitors is their biggest obstacle when trying to close a sale.
-So if your salespeople aren’t properly prepared to negotiate the terms of a proposal, justify the value of your products or services against their cost, and effectively compromise without completely falling apart, then a significant portion of prospects may choose to walk away.
+In fact, many people say that competing against lower-priced competitors is their biggest obstacle when trying to close a sale.
+So, if your salespeople aren’t properly prepared to negotiate the terms of a proposal, justify the value of your products or services against their cost, and effectively compromise without completely falling apart, then a significant portion of prospects may choose to walk away.

 Get real coaching tips from seasoned sales managers